support that knows your innocent, generous heart.

 6) Addictive/compulsive behavior.

-10) Difficulty setting and achieving goals.
+12) Difficulty setting and achieving goals aligned with your heart.

-And they deserve musician-specific solutions...
+And they deserve spiritual AND creative solutions...

 you may want: